swarris/2023-04-20-long-reads/_episodes/05-comparison.md

 The first step is to align two fasta files using **nucmer**.
 Based on these alignment **mummerplot** will provide a PNG image with the matching regions, colored based on the identity score.

 ~~~
-./tools/mummer-4.0.0beta2/nucmer
+nucmer
 ~~~
 {: .bash}

 ~~~
-./tools/mummer-4.0.0beta2/mummerplot
+mummerplot
 ~~~
 {: .bash}

-> ## Comparison to cultivar reference genome
+> ## Comparison to kiwifruit reference genome
+> Use both applications to compare the four assemblies to the reference sequence:
-> Use both applications to compare the three assemblies to the reference sequence:
+> Use both applications to compare the four assemblies to the reference sequence:
 >~~~
 > ./data/references/reference1MB.fasta
 >~~~